ScoobyQ/Coursera-Data-Cleaning/README.md

 Steps to reproduce this project:

-Source the R script run_analysis.R in Rstudio
+Source the R script run_analysis.R in Rstudio;
-Change the parameter of the setwd function call to the location of the unzipped folder UCI HAR Dataset Run run_analysis.R
+Change the parameter of the setwd function call to the location of the unzipped folder UCI HAR Dataset; Run run_analysis.R

 Outputs produced: